tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-reports.md

 The bar plot automatically updates, reflecting the top artists of the current week and dynamically adjusting the title to display the current week number.

-You can view the report, including the interactive bar plot, here: [HTML output file]().
+To view the created report, including the interactive bar plot, preview the Quarto file yourself, or download the [HTML output file](https://github.com/valerievossen/quarto-example/blob/main/music-automated-report.html) to open it in your browser.

 ## Automating the workflow